Capital Needs Assessment (CNA)

 Pacific Crest Reserves has a staff of licensed inspectors who are also reserve specialists who will perform the assessment tailored to your needs.

 Building owners can expect to learn realistic and timely information about their specific building(s), building systems and component life cycles; as well as the total cost of ownership over the life of a building loan or other defined period of time.
-Capital/ Project Needs Assessment are helpful tools for newly constructed buildings, historic buildings, and everything in between.

 What to expect with your Capital/ Project Needs Assessment:

-The outcome of the CNA is to enable the owners / organization to make an informed decision regarding risks and stewardship of the property.
+CNA’s enable the owners / organization to make an informed decision regarding risks and stewardship of the property.

 Call Pacific Crest Reserves to discuss your Capital Needs Assessment.